gshubhamk/gshubhamk.github.io/index.md

 ---

 <!--### DS 200 -  Research Methods
-##### Module 4: Visulatization of datasets using Matplotlib
+##### Module 4: Visualization of datasets using Matplotlib
 Data on faculties in IITs and LPG consumption in India for the years 2012-19 have been accessed from https://www.data.gov.in.
-And then using a python script we obtain bar plot and scatter plot for the first data and box plot for the second data to study the growth and other related factors.
-For further reference, please visit the respective [github repository](https://github.com/gshubhamk/ds200-module4).
+And then, using a Python script, we obtain a bar plot and scatter plot for the first data and a box plot for the second data to study the growth and other related factors.
+For further reference, please visit the respective [GitHub repository](https://github.com/gshubhamk/ds200-module4).

 ---
 -->